danamlewis/analysis_tools/README.md

 # analysis_tools

+Note: this repository is primarily deprecated/hosted elsewhere.
+The first three tools live in this repo.
+The last two are actually hosted over at https://github.com/danamlewis/OpenHumansDataTools with more details & documentation, and they now achieve the same purpose of the first three.

 ## Tool 1: parseTimeinLoop.py

 [parseTimeinLoop](https://github.com/danamlewis/analysis_tools/blob/master/bin/parseTimeinLoop.py) is a script to analyze how long someone has been using a DIY closed loop.
 Input file is a two-file with memberID in column A and looping start date in column B, e.g. "date.xlsx"